 Amanda always knew she’d have a career making ‘things’ and chose to study 3D design at the Surrey Institute of Art and Design in Farnham.
-She did become completely enthralled by the sight, sound, smells and pure power of the forge but fortunately they also did jewellery on the same course as she soon discovered it was far too much hard work banging away at iron all day long.
+She did become completely enthralled by the sight, sound, smells and pure power of the forge.
+Fortunately they also did jewellery on the same course, as she soon discovered it was far too much hard work banging away at iron all day long.
 Amanda preferred sitting down at the jewellery bench, working on tiny, intricate pieces of precious metals.
-After graduating she took on a further one year’s residency at the Bishopsland Workshops in Reading and then was fortunate to gain a place at the prestigious Royal College of Art in London to undertake a Masters in Goldsmithing, Silversmithing, Metalwork and Jewellery.
+After graduating she took on a further one year’s residency at the Bishopsland Workshops in Reading.
+Then Amanda was fortunate to gain a place at the prestigious Royal College of Art in London to undertake a Masters in Goldsmithing, Silversmithing, Metalwork and Jewellery.

-When Amanda graduated from the Royal College of Art in 1998, she promptly set up a workshop in Clerkenwell, London with the help from the Crafts Council and the Prince’s Youth Business Trust.
-Since then she has been making and developing her designs into jewellery collections that aim to satisfy her thirst for experimentation and new concepts in jewellery construction techniques.
+When Amanda graduated from the Royal College of Art in 1998, she promptly set up a workshop in Clerkenwell, London. this was done with help from the Crafts Council and the Prince’s Youth Business Trust.
+Since then she has been making and developing her designs.
+Her aim is to create jewellery collections that satisfy her thirst for experimentation and new concepts in jewellery construction techniques.
 She does this while staying true to a style all of her own.
 Such as the pieces featured in our Amanda Coleman jewellery collection.